briSalvador/CCAPDEV_Phase3/README.md

   node index.js
 ```

-Note that the server needs to be run twice initially to properly populate the database.
-After executing any of the commands to start the server, terminate the session and run it again.
-The `reservedBy` field in the seats collection should then contain the objectID of the referenced user.

-After starting the server, open any internet browser and type `https://localhost:3000`.
+After starting the server, open any internet browser and type .
 You will be redirected to the home page in which you can only use its services if you are logged in.